mochetts/LaraVueTchetChat/readme.md

 Documentation for ratchet can be found on the [Ratchet website](http://socketo.me/docs/).

-Documentation for ratchet can be found on the [Ratchet website](http://vuejs.org/guide/).
+Documentation for ratchet can be found on the [Vue.js website](http://vuejs.org/guide/).

 ## Description